-Digitalisation requirements in the Conduct of Business Regulations, emphasising how choice architecture can influence the choices and decisions customers make.
+This is in the context of the availability of increasing financial data facilitating customer profiling and artificial intelligence technologies.
+This 'reads across' to the new Digitalisation requirements in the Consumer Protection Regulations, emphasising how choice architecture can influence the choices and decisions customers make.